LukasH0808/Roblox-coursor/README.md

+cmd is the comand prompt on windows :)

 1) YOU NEED TO INSTALL PYTHON - https://www.python.org/downloads/
 2) open cmd and type: pip install pyautogui
 3) open cmd and type: pip install time